 A number of popular fibromyalgia treatments fall outside the realm of mainstream medicine.
 In general, there hasn’t been extensive research on complementary and alternative medicine (CAM), but anecdotal evidence suggests that some may work.
 Always talk with your doctor before starting any alternative treatment.

 - Acupuncture.
 This ancient healing practice aims to increase blood flow and production of natural painkillers with thin needles inserted into the skin at strategic points on the body.
 Some studies report that acupuncture may help ease pain, anxiety, and fatigue.

 - Massage therapy.
 This may help reduce muscle tension, ease pain in both muscles and soft tissue, improve range of motion, and boost the production of natural painkillers.

 - Chiropractic treatment.
 Based on spinal adjustments to reduce pain, this popular therapy may help relieve fibromyalgia symptoms.

 - Supplements.
 A number of dietary and other supplements are touted as treatments aimed at relieving fibromyalgia symptoms.
 Some of the most popular for fibromyalgia include magnesium, melatonin, 5-HTP, and SAMe, which may affect serotonin levels.
-However, results of studies on these supplements are mixed.
+However, the results of studies on these supplements are mixed.
 Be sure to talk with your doctor before taking any supplements.
-Some may have side effects and could react badly with medication you are taking.
+Some may have side effects and could react badly with the medication you are taking.

 - Herbs.
 As with supplements, scientific evidence for the effectiveness of herbs is mixed.
-A few studies have shown that St. John’s wort can be as effective as certain prescription medication for treating mild depression.
+A few studies have shown that St. John’s wort can be as effective as certain prescription medications for treating mild depression.